jonpalmisc/vdmpoke/README.md

 ## Building

 Build as you would any other CMake project.
+The `install` target can install the tool (and optionally, the supporting library) globally for you.

 ## Usage